HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 **2) Modify the configuration file to set up a reservoirs-only run.**

-The only difference between a standard and a human-water-use-only run are the simulation options.
+The only difference between a standard and a reservoirs-only run are the simulation options.
 In your configuration file, under "SimulationOption" find “AntNat_opts”.
 Set "ant" to "true," "subtract_use" to "false" and "res_opt" to "true" as seen in the picture :ref:`below <reservoirs_only_run_example_picture>`.

 .. _reservoirs_only_run_example_picture: